You are hereHome ›

+Learn about ordinances that the department is actively engaging the public to support compliance.
 Most of the city's Environmental Ordinances are part of the Environment Code, but there are sections of the Police Code, Health Code, and others that pertain to clean air, open spaces, wildlife, and environmental health.

 Regulations help us turn a good idea (Ordinance) into a daily practice (Regulation).
 Our Environmental Regulations page includes regulations, forms, and other resources for our Environmental Ordinances.